 Verdict and Conclusion

 bandwhich is a interesting project which fills a void in the existing network monitoring tools available for GNU/Linux machines. bmon is excellent if you want to view total network activity on several interfaces but you can't see per-process connection.
 Running bandwidth is much simpler than getting the same kind of data using

 bandwhich is currently only useful if you are using a simple standard network setup, which is too bad.
 It is utterly useless if you have a more complex setup (bonds, bridges, etc).
 That limitation will hopefully be fixed in a future version.

 bandwhich is a rather new program (in development since November 2019).
 Very few distributions carry it in their repositories.
 There is a copr repository for Fedora and packages for Arch, NixOS and Void.
 Installation instructions for those are on the bandwidth github page.

-bandwhich can be installed by checking out the source with
+bandwhich can be installed on any distribution by checking out the source with

 ~/.cargo/bin/bandwhich.
 You can simply copy or move that binary to